 St. Lawrence Dentistry recognizes the foundation of any dental treatment should be a complete dental exam.
-This is an important first step in early detection and treatment of gum disease and tooth decay.
-For a first time visit, the dentist will perform a comprehensive dental examination that is very thorough and can include:
+This is an important first step in the early detection and treatment of gum disease and tooth decay.

 Dental Exams in Mississauga